Granulate/gprofiler/README.md

 This behavior can be disabled by passing `--dont-send-logs` or the setting environment variable `GPROFILER_DONT_SEND_LOGS=1`.

 ### Metrics and metadata collection
-By default, the gProfiler agent sends system metrics (CPU and RAM usage) and metadata to the performance studio.
+By default, the gProfiler agent sends system metrics (CPU and RAM usage) and metadata to the Performance Studio.
 The metadata includes system metadata like the kernel version and CPU count, and cloud metadata like the type of the instance you are running on.
 You can disable metrics and metadata by using the following parameters:
 * Use `--disable-metrics-collection` to disable metrics collection
 * Use `--disable-metadata-collection` to disable metadata collection
-* Use `--disable-argument-uploading` to prevent the gProfiler from uploading of the execution arguments to the performance studio
+* Use `--disable-argument-uploading` to prevent the gProfiler from uploading of the execution arguments to the Performance Studio

 ### Continuous mode
 gProfiler can be run in a continuous mode, profiling periodically, using the `--continuous`/`-c` flag.